mkaring/msbuild-sdks/ReadMe.md

 # MSBuild SDKs

 MSBuild SDKs are used to configure and extend your build.
 MSBuild 15.0 introduced a concept of an SDK which is an upgraded project XML Schema that we commonly refer as 'SDK-style' project.
+So MSBuild 15.0 and above is needed for the following SDKs

 ## Available SDKs